George-Zhuang/UAMT100/content/home/hero.md

 #   icon: Video
 ---

-A  benchmark for  UAM tracking method evaluation.
+A  benchmark for  UAM tracking method evaluation

 <font size=4>UAMT100 benchmark contains 100 image sequences recorded on a flying UAM platform.
 The videos are taken in an indoor environment with 12× Flex 13 [OptiTrack](https://optitrack.com/) cameras for motion capture.
 UAMT100 benchmark covers common challenges of UAV tracking and also introduces attributes peculiar to practical UAM tracking.